perfectsense/brightspot-js-select/readme.md

-# custom-select bsp utility
+# bsp_select bsp utility

-... `custom-select.html` is a working demo; so look at that, first.
+... `index.html` is a working demo; so look at that, first.

 CSS provided has optional rules & required rules (this needs to be specified).